Information for Staff

-- Protocols will be developed for the deep cleaning and disinfecting of public spaces and common areas in buildings.
-This will be implemented prior to the return of all employees in coordination with the University’s Facilities Management department.
+- Protocols have been developed for the deep cleaning and disinfecting of public spaces and common areas in buildings.
+These protocols are implemented in coordination with the University’s Facilities Management department.

-- Employees will be required to wear their identification badges at all times.
+- Employees are required to wear their identification badges at all times.

-- Offices with reception desks will be required to implement social distancing measures such as floor distancing markings and limits on capacity.
+- Offices with reception desks are required to implement social distancing measures such as floor distancing markings and limits on capacity.

 - Limited in-person gatherings and Zoom meetings are encouraged.